Welcome to our science page.

 • Impact is measured through qualitative assessment as mentioned above.
 In addition, we measure impact by carrying out annual pupil/staff/parent questionnaires and interviews as well as working closely with the Science ambassadors

 At Seven Stars, each class has a science display board that shows what they are doing in science that term.
-It also shows the current key principles that we are focusing on in our lessons this year.
-We have science exercise books to record our individual work and big books to record our group investigations.
-We have a fantastic outdoor area which includes vegetable planters and our own eco greenhouse.
-There is a bug hotel and an area of trees and bushes which are great for nature exploration.
+It also shows the elements of scientific enquiry used in our lessons over the year as well as a build up of knowledge and vocabulary.
+We have science exercise books to record our individual work and group work.
+We have a fantastic outdoor area which includes a vegetable patch, pond and nature area.
+We have a huge are of land with trees and bushes which are great for nature exploration.
 Our science work is often displayed in the school corridor and at Science events in school like the Science Fair and dedicated assemblies.